TheBrockerRocker/monster-breeder/README.md

 | **Phantom**  | `phantom_dna`  | Flying undead mob, night-based | Adds slow gliding/flying behavior            |

 **How to obtain Dna samples:**
-- make a syringe
+- Make a syringe
-- Use it to the mobs blood
+- Use it to extract the mobs blood
-- put the blood in a centrifuge to turn it in to a Dna Sample
+- Put the blood in a centrifuge to turn it in to a Dna Sample

 ---